raspberrypilearning/astro-pi-flight-case-mk2/en/step_10.md

 --- /task ---

 Your Astro Pi is almost complete — the last thing to do is to add the colour sensor window.
-Fit this into the slot and attach with a XX screw.
+Fit this into the slot and attach with a M2.5 x 6mm screw.

 ![A photo of a 3D printed Flight Unit with a green joystick cap and light sensor window](images/ls_window.jpg)